 Commmunity Planning and Urban Design

-At Town-Green, Steve Coyle and colleagues commit to build resilience and sustainability -- we believe it's our professional responsibility to our clients, the industry, and the environment.
+At Town-Green, a Veteran-Owned Business, Steve Coyle and colleagues commit to build resilience and sustainability -- we believe it's our professional responsibility to our clients, the industry, and the environment.

 We continually work to move the design and development industry in a positive direction, recognizing that when we design communities that minimize damage to people and the environment, we serve both the client and the planet.
 Key planning and design decisions can incorporate simple principles - the ability to live, work, and socialize in a walkable neighborhood, to ensure a project that has benefical, long term impacts on the people and environment.